 The Association shall hold as many special meetings as may be determined by the Board of Directors to be in the best interests of the Association.

-In extraordinary circumstances, a business meeting of the membership may be called when requested, in writing, by 10% of the voting members (Active, International and Life) of the Association.
+In extraordinary circumstances, a business meeting of the membership may be called when requested, in writing, by 10% of the voting members (Professional and Life) of the Association.